DoniaMustafa/Meeting_task/README.md

 # meeting_task

-# Meeting taske remember you of tasks and meetings time, features used in the project
+### Meeting taske remember you of tasks and meetings time, features used in the project:

-1- Cloud Firestore
+- Cloud Firestore
-2- Bloc(cubit)
+- Bloc(cubit)
-3- Responsive Ui
+- Responsive Ui
-4- Clean architecture (MVVM)
+- Clean architecture (MVVM)
-5- DateTime
+- DateTime
+- Add and remove a single meeting or task

 # Screens